GillianPlatform/Gillian/sphinx/develop.rst

 Executing a command in the test environment
 ===========================================

-``esy`` lets you execute a command in a `test environment <https://esy.sh/docs/en/environment.html#test-environment>`_ where all built binaries and installed files are correctly added to your path.
-In particular, Gillian-JS, Gillian-C and wisl export specific environment variables that allow them to properly find their respective runtime files.
+``dune`` lets you execute a command in an execution environment where all built binaries and installed files are correctly added to your path.
+In particular, Gillian-JS, Gillian-C and wisl require to be executed in this environment to work correctly and find their runtime files.

 To run any command under this environment:

 .. code-block:: bash

-    esy x <command>
+    dune exec -- <command>

 To access the different manuals, you can use:

 .. code-block:: bash

-    esy x gillian-js --help
+    dune exec -- gillian-js --help
-    esy x gillian-c --help
+    dune exec -- gillian-c --help
-    esy x wisl --help
+    dune exec -- wisl --help

 You can get even more precise help about specific commands; for example:

 .. code-block:: bash

-    esy x gillian-js verify --help
+    dune exec -- gillian-js verify --help

 Rebuilding after modifications
 ==============================
-Since ``esy`` is our build system, running the ``esy`` command without any arguments will rebuild the project after modification.
+Since ``dune`` is our build system, running the ``dune build`` command without any arguments will rebuild the project after modification.

 You can automatically rebuild on changes by running:

 .. code-block:: bash

-    esy watch
+    dune build --watch

 Code style
 ==========